 - Arts colleges – which offer specialist training in the subjects like art or music

 Universities in Germany are ranked annually by the Centre for Higher Education (CHE).
 To study at university, students must pass an exam known as the Abitar or hold an equivalent international qualification.
 Like German schools, higher education establishments welcome foreign students provided that they meet entry criteria.
 For more information, visit the German Academic Exchange Service website.
+For information relateing to PhDs in Germant see Studying in Germany.

 Most German universities are publically funded and for undergraduate courses they charge either nominal fees or no tuition fees at all.
 Almost all the states have experimented with charging for university education, but most have now abolished these costs.
 Postgraduate courses or undergraduate courses at privately-owned institutions may be more expensive, but there are various grants and loan schemes to help students with the cost of their education.